nilforms/samurai_kv/README.md

 ```
 where

-    MAX_KEYS - is maximal possible number of keys (also limited by ets table size)
+MAX_KEYS - is a maximal possible number of keys (also limited by ets table size)

-    MAX_VAL_LEN - is maximal possible value byte size
+MAX_VAL_LEN - is a maximal possible value byte size

 NUM_CONNECTIONS - is an upper limit of clients, which can connect to the storage concurrently

 HTTP_PORT - is a listening port of HTTP reference point

 # Accessing storage